 Arts and Crafts Interiors.
 The Arts and Crafts movement began in the late 19th century.
 It was brought about by the thoughts of John Ruskin and William Crane who supported social reform.
 They believed that good design was linked to a good society.
 Their thinking influenced designer William Morris.
 An exterior photo of his home The Red House was shown in last Monday’s post on Arts and Crafts exteriors.

-Everything in the home was handcrafted.
+Everything in The Red House was handcrafted.
 A beautiful wooden settle (bench) sits in the main hall.
-Lovely artwork is painted across the top by Edward Burne~ Jones.
-Burne~Jones also helped Morris in the creation of several stained glass pieces throughout the home.
+The lovely artwork is painted on the top by Edward Burne-Jones.
+Burne-Jones also helped Morris in the creation of several stained glass pieces throughout the home.